 A high school diploma or General Educational Development (GED) credential usually is required for library assistant positions, and computer skills and experience with library systems and databases likely will be useful.
 Most library assistants also go through on-the-job training.

 In addition to working for educational institutions and government offices, library assistants might find jobs with medical and research centers, museums, law firms, private corporations and advertising agencies.
 Duties tend to vary by employer, with assistants in larger libraries having more specialized roles and those in smaller libraries having a broader range of responsibilities.
-The U.S. Bureau of Labor Statistics predicted average job growth of 5% for library assistants, clerical from 2014 through 2024.
+The U.S. Bureau of Labor Statistics predicted a decline of 3% in employment of library assistants, clerical from 2018 through 2028.